luisfontes19/luisfontes19/README.md

 <a href="https://github.com/luisfontes19/hash-identifier-js">hash-identifier-js</a>
 Started as a port to javascript of the python project hash-identifier.
 Identifies the algorithm used to generate the supplied hash

-<a href="https://github.com/luisfontes19/slither-static-analysis-action">slither-static-analysis-action - Github action to run Solidity's static analyser "Slither"</a>
+<a href="https://github.com/luisfontes19/slither-static-analysis-action">slither-static-analysis-action</a> - Github action to run Solidity's static analyser "Slither"